mytale18-creator/Postage-Cap/README.md

 Seller Subscriptions: Flexible tiers for everyone from the casual hobbyist to the professional dealer, all with an industry-leading lowest commission rate.

-Scout-to-Market Workflow: List a stamp for sale directly from your personal collection with a single click, with all details pre-filled.
+Personal-to-Market Workflow: List a stamp for sale directly from your personal collection with a single click, with all details pre-filled.

 Secure Checkout: Integrated payment processing for safe and reliable transactions.

-Join Stamp Scout Universe today to discover, manage, and buy or sell
+Put on your "Postage-Cap", and check us out today to discover, manage, and buy or sell